-The board may vote to exclude a board member from the executive session if the topic of the session directly involves that board member or that board member's family member (e.g. an executive session to discuss a board member or board member's family member breaking covenant, or to discuss a board member or board member's family member not fulfilling duties of a role).
+The board may vote to exclude a board member from the executive session if the topic of the session directly involves that board member or that board member's family member (e.g. an executive session to discuss a board member or board member's family member breaking covenant, or to discuss a board member or board member or fulfilling duties of a role).